lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 During [[Booker]]'s watch (second) nothing was heard or seen.
 During the watch of [[Aelar]] and [[Bikam]] also nothing happens.

+We see the old mill, next to the river.
+On the mill, charms and effigies are attached.
-In a cornflower field, we spot a kobold camp, with a dozen orso huts.
+We hear voices, carried by the wind, originating from the charm In a cornflower field, we spot a kobold camp, with a dozen orso huts.

 ## Loot: